skippuku/blkmv/README.md

+# Warning!
+Known issue can cause data loss!
+blkmv currently fucks up royaly if you try to use it on directories with spaces in them...
+I will fix this eventually.
+Luckily, it doesn't seem like anyone is using this besides me right now.
+If you're reading this I wouldn't actually recommend using this right now for this reason.
+In the future I will have better testing to make sure things like this can't happen!

 # blkmv
 blkmv is a command line utility for reorganizing and renaming files using a text editor.
 Currently blkmv only supports GNU/Linux systems, but it might accidentally work on other unix-like systems. blkmv is inspered by the bulk rename tool in ranger.
 I find ranger to be slow and bulkrename was the only thing I actually used from ranger, so I wrote my own version and then added some features.